 There is a literature that looks at the broad correlations between parental incarceration on children’s outcomes.
 This finds negative associations between parental incarceration and a host of important variables such as mental health, education, and crime.
 However, households with incarcerated parents are disadvantaged along many dimensions.
 For example, such households are more likely to experience domestic violence and mental illness, and be involved in drug use.

-In her job market paper, “The Cost of Bad Parents: Evidence from the Effects of Parental Incarceration on Children’s Education”, Carolina Arteaga estimates the causal effect of parental incarceration on children’s educational attainment.
+In her job market paper, “The Cost of Bad Parents: Evidence from the Effects of Parental Incarceration on Children’s Education”, UCLA PhD student, Carolina Arteaga, estimates the causal effect of parental incarceration on children’s educational attainment.
 She does this in the context of Colombia, using random differences in judge leniency to identify causal effects.
 Intuitively, she compares the children of two identical prisoners, where one is assigned to a lenient judge, and the other to a strict judge.

 Carolina finds that parental incarceration increases educational attainment by 0.8 years.
 With an average schooling of 7 years, this corresponds to an increase of 11% in education.
 In the study, she also finds that the benefit of parental incarceration increases when parental quality decreases, that this positive effect is larger for boys, when the parent is incarcerated for a violent crime, and when the mother is the one going to prison.